gr-yb/yugabyte-differential-backup/differential-backup.md

 }
 ```

-# Restore Points, and Backup Retention Period
+## Restore Points,  Backup Retention, and File Removal

-The following diagram illustrates the relationship between restore points and backup retention time and also shows when files are removed.
+The following diagram illustrates the relationship between restore points, backup retention, and when files are removed from off-cluster storage.
+For this example, backups are done weekly, the backup retention period is 3 weeks, restore points is 2, and there is a customer retention policy to remove files on or after 5 weeks.

 ![image](https://user-images.githubusercontent.com/84997113/135267643-fcc8bbf8-33a8-482d-a1b6-e27f7b16a839.png)

-Restore points are a mechanism to restore files beyond the backup history retention time up to a discrete number of retention points as set through configuration.
+Restore points are a mechanism that allows users to restore files beyond the backup retention time up to a set number of successful backups.
+For files that change slowly, such as the 21 and 27 files in the example, restore points will move these files to update their timestamp and ensure restore points have all files for a complete restore.

-Files that would be removed by backup retention time would be moved to a location where restore points use to recover.
-gr@mbPro ~/YB/differentialBackup %
+All files from the 1st through the 3rd snapshot are removed except for files 21 and 27 which are moved so the 2 restore points in the 4th and 5th snapshots have all necessary files.